callanalexander/pardalote/README.md

 ## Quick Start Guide

+**We now have a beta windows .exe installer in the releases tab - just download the .exe, install and run **

+Alternatively to run in Jupyter:

 1. Download Anaconda Navigator, or Miniconda.
 Create a new environment (for new python users, i think it is easiest to do this in the GUI.
 Anaconda navigator > create > new environment > python 3.11.X)
 2. Download this repo, or even just download pardalote_gui.ipynb
 3. Download the test data from the audio_test.md if you want some example audio and embeddings to try.